greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_LANGUAGE.html.md

 ## <a id="section3"></a>Description

-`DROP LANGUAGE` will remove the definition of the previously registered procedural language.
+`DROP LANGUAGE` removes the definition of the previously registered procedural language.
 You must be a superuser or owner of the language to drop a language.

 ## <a id="section4"></a>Parameters